neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 All content which does not behave like pages, but which lives inside them, is implemented by two different node types:

-First, there is the `Section` type: A `Section` has a structural purpose.
+First, there is the `ContentCollection` type: A `ContentCollection` has a structural purpose.
 It usually does not contain any properties itself, but it contains an ordered list of child nodes which are rendered inside.

-Currently, `Section` should not be extended by custom types.
+Currently, `ContentCollection` should not be extended by custom types.

-Second, the node type for all standard elements (such as text, image, youtube, ...) is `ContentObject`.
+Second, the node type for all standard elements (such as text, image, youtube, ...) is `Content`.
 This is–by far–the most often extended node type.
 It extends `AbstractNode`, thus title and visibility properties are inherited.